 Undergraduate students must be in at least the second year of their studies when applying, and graduate students may apply at any stage of their studies.
-With regard to undergraduate students, some priority will be given to students who are at more advanced stages of their studies.

 Appropriate academic credit may be granted for participation in this program at the discretion of the student’s home university.